ib565/OncoGraph/voice_agent/voice_plan.md

 **Cypher pattern:**
 - MATCH Therapy by name/synonyms
-- OPTIONAL MATCH target genes
+- OPTIONAL MATCH target genes (and their TARGETS MOA)
 - OPTIONAL MATCH biomarker evidence pointing to therapy
-- Return therapy name, modality, target count, biomarker count
+- Return therapy name, target count, biomarker count, and top-N target genes with MOA

 **Response format:**
 - Not found: "{therapy} is not in my database."